 Can Antioxidants Help Prevent Skin Cancer?

-Research from scientists from Brussels has confirmed that skin cancer is related directly to oxidative stress – and other research shows antioxidants reduce oxidative stress.
+Research has confirmed that skin cancer is related directly to oxidative stress – and other research shows antioxidants reduce oxidative stress.

 The researchers then conducted an in-depth analysis of the tissues and tested them using capillary electrophoresis – testing that separates and breaks down tissues into their smaller components.
 The researchers also conducted oxidation testing and specifically determined the ratios between oxidized glutathione and reduced glutathione.

 The ratio of oxidized glutathione to reduced glutathione in the tissues relates directly to the amount of oxidative stress in the tissues, as well as indicates the level of antioxidant activity.
 This is because glutathione is the leading scavenger of oxidation within the body.

 The researchers found that the tumor tissues showed significantly higher variation in the glutathione GSH part of the ratio.
 This indicates that the free scavenging abilities of glutathione are reduced within skin cancer tissue.

 Nine out of ten cancers on the head and neck are squamous cell carcinomas.
 About half of those with this cancer will die within five years.

 The Brussels research confirms findings from the University of Oslo in Norway.
 In this study, the researchers compared 78 patients with head and neck squamous cell carcinoma together with 100 healthy people.

 This time the researchers tested the tissues and blood of all the participants for levels of oxidative stress related to not only glutathione, but also hydroperoxides, gamma-glutamyl transpeptidase, prostagladin and oxidized/total ascorbic acid levels.